panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 `name` variable, while being declared, it is not yet initialized so it has an `undefined` value.

-You can easily reassign values to `var` variables, same as with `let` variables.
+Same as with `let` variables, you can easily reassign `var` variables:

 ```javascript
 var city = 'Gotham';